Species: Human mutate

-- Flight: When she shrinks, and can use her wings.
+- Flight: When she shrinks she can use her wings to fly.

 - Legacy Character: Averted.
 While there have been other characters to don the Wasp name, chief among them her Marvel Cinematic Universe daughter Hope and her mainstream adopted daughter Nadia, Janet is taking center stage and, teaming up with the successor to her ex-husband's first identity.